John Hickenlooper is dropping out of the presidential race

-Former Colorado Gov. John Hickenlooper (D) is dropping out of the presidential race, according to a source close to the campaign.
+Former Colorado Gov. John Hickenlooper dropped his presidential bid Thursday, becoming the first high-profile Democrat to exit the 2020 race.

-Why it matters: Hickenlooper has been facing pressure from other Democrats, including Sen. Chuck Schumer, to withdraw from the presidential race and run for Senate in Colorado.
+Why it matters: Hickenlooper had been facing pressure from other Democrats, including Sen. Chuck Schumer, to withdraw from the presidential race and run for Senate in Colorado.

-- The source added Hickenlooper isn’t expected to announce a Senate bid tomorrow.
+- In the video announcing his departure, Hickenlooper said he'd give "some serious thought" to running for Senate in Colorado.

 - As a presidential candidate, Hickenlooper has struggled to stand out and he’s polled between 0% and 1% since January.
 But polls among Colorado voters show he’s the clear favorite among any Democratic Senate candidate in the state.